Healthy Homes Assessment Brooklyn

 Insulation Brooklyn

-Insulation requirements to be in compliance with the R-values for your area
+Insulation requirements to be in compliance with the R-values required for your area

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Check out the complete details of this Healthy Homes insulation standard.

 Brooklyn Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage standard.
+Learn more about this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection